NavjotSDhillon/Resume/README.md

-# How to Host Your Resume on GitHub Page
+# How to Host Your Resume with Jekyll and GitHub Pages

 Jekyll is a tool used to create static website that can be pushed to GitHub Pages.
 There are many Jekyll templates available online that supports GitHub Pages which can be used to create a website easily.

 In this guide we will fork a Jekyll resume template, edit and run it locally.
 The changes will be then pushed to the GitHub repository.
 Then content in the repository is hosted on the GitHub Pages.

+Click on the [link](https://navjotsdhillon.github.io/Resume/) to view the webpage.

 ## Audience